-WP-4/#10\/EJ to EJ Promotion of resource efficiency and the circular economy
+WP-4/#11\/EJ to EJ Promotion of resource efficiency and the circular economy

 Although resource prices are declining in the short term, resource constraints are likely to inhibit economic growth over the medium to long term.
 This is why it is imperative to improve the efficiency of resource use.
-In this light, Japan and the EU welcome the progress being made through international-level discussions on resource efficiency and the circular economy, including the establishment of the G7 Alliance on

-Resource Efficiency at the G7 Summit at Schloss Elmau held last year.
+In this light, Japan and the EU welcome the progress being made through international-level discussions on resource efficiency and the circular economy, including the establishment of the G7 Alliance on Resource Efficiency at the G7 Summit at Schloss Elmau held in 2015.
 The announcement of the EU's adoption of a Circular Economy Package and the promotion of efforts to improve resource efficiency are also welcomed.

 Discussions on resource efficiency and the circular economy go beyond recycling and other aspects of the venous industry to cover a wide range of concepts impacting manufacturers, service providers, and other companies to be recognized as arterial industry, including the extension of product life, the sharing of services, and the goods and services through operational billing.
 The discussion holds the potential to create business opportunities that will lead to additional economic growth and the job creation in the future.
+The truth of the matter is that business is already doing a lot in both Europe and Japan: For example, the European Circular Economy Industry Platform (www.circulary.eu) showcases what business is already doing on circular economy and what challenges it faces to become even more circular.

 On the other hand, the pursuit of resource efficiency through exceedingly regulatory approaches could inhibit economic growth.
-Therefore it is desirable to choose an approach that will lead to economic growth, such as promotion through voluntary efforts by stakeholders.
+Therefore, it is desirable to choose an approach that will lead to economic growth, such as promotion through voluntary efforts by stakeholders with associated incentives.
 It will also be imperative to pursue resource efficiency from the viewpoint of international circulation system based on the fact that movement of secondary raw materials across borders is now the norm.

 In view of the above, Japan and the EU should not only move forward with efforts aimed at improving resource efficiency but also work together to formulate consistent rules.
 In addition, Japan and the EU are expected to take advantage of the advanced innovation and competitive edge in international market, which they possess in regard to the institutional and technical aspects of resource efficiency and the circular economy, deepen their cooperation and collaboration, and take the lead in international discussions on the future direction of the circular economy and resource recycling, as well as on the creation of institutions and systems.
-In this regard, we are looking forward to active discussions on resource efficiency and the circular economy during coming G7 Summit chaired by Japan in 2016.
+In this regard, we are looking forward to active discussions on resource efficiency and the circular economy during coming G7 Summits.

-WP-4/#11\EJ to EJ Promotion of global investments and nurturing of long-term relationships
+WP-4/#12/EJ to EJ Promotion of global investments and nurturing of long-term relationships